History of the University of Notre Dame: Growth

 Rev. John Zahm was the Holy Cross Provincial for the United States from 1898 to 1906, with overall supervision of the university.
 He sought to modernize and expand Notre Dame by erecting buildings and adding to the campus art gallery and library, amassing what became a famous Dante collection, and pushing Notre Dame towards becoming a research university dedicated to scholarship.
 The congregation did not renew Zahm's term because of fears he had expanded Notre Dame too quickly and had run the order into serious debt.
 In particular, his vision to make Notre Dame a research university was at odds with that of Andrew Morrissey (president from 1893 to 1905), who hoped to keep the institution a smaller boarding school.
 Morrissey's presidency remained largely focused on younger students and saw the construction of the Grotto, the addition of wings to Sorin Hall, and the erection of the first gymnasium.
 By 1900, student enrollment increased to more than 700, with most students still following the Commercial Course.

-William Butler Yeats stopped at Notre Dame during his tour of America between 1903 and 1904.
-At Notre Dame, he learned about the student production of the Oedipus Rex in Washington Hall.
-This play was banned in England, an act he viewed as hypocritical as denounced as part of 'British Puritanism.
-He contrasted this with the artistic freedom of the Catholicism found at Notre Dame, which had allowed such a play with themes such as incest and parricide.
-He desired to stage a production of the Oedipus Rex in Dublin.